rstraub/rstraub.github.io/_drafts/why-use-tdd-an-xp-perspective.md

 ## Improving Feedback by Using TDD

-TDD is one of the best ways to generate feedback.
+Firstly, TDD is one of the best ways to generate feedback.
 Feedback on what you say?
 On each one of these attributes:

 * **Correctness**.
 Simply put, does the code do what you want it to.
 The crux is that with TDD you get this while you're still coding up the problem.
 No need for print statements, or playing compiler in your to figure out what the code is doing.
 * **Quality**.
 A superpower of TDD.
 It will force you to write code that is testable, i.e. *loosely coupled* and *highly cohesive*, which means your code has higher quality (-- ref GOOP --).
 If the testing becomes hard, it is a tell-tale sign your design could use improvement (-- ref --).
 TDD is an effective means to get feedback on the *internal quality* of your code.